 - be engaged with the community/world by using their anthropological background to act responsibly and ethically in an increasingly complex world.

-In sum, you could say that the UA Little Rock, the Anthropology program prepares students to “Do Anthropology,” at a reasonable undergraduate knowledge level, meaning we want our students to be comfortable and confident to:
+The UA Little Rock anthropology program prepares students to “Do Anthropology,” at a reasonable undergraduate knowledge level, meaning we want our students to be comfortable and confident to:

 - Think Like an Anthropologist